 How a Chargeback Works

-The chargeback process typically begins when a cardholder contacts their issuing bank to dispute a transaction.
-The bank then initiates a formal review through the card network (such as Visa or Mastercard).
+The process typically begins when a cardholder contacts their issuing bank to dispute a transaction.
+The bank then initiates a formal review through the card network.

 - The transaction amount may be temporarily reversed

-- The merchant is notified and given a chance to respond
+- The merchant is notified and asked to respond

-- A decision is made to either uphold or reject the chargeback
+- A decision is made to uphold or reject the claim

 Why Chargebacks Exist